rjrudin/pants-monorepo/README.md

 PyCharm, which means PyCharm should understand which modules and dependencies are available for each project, and I should be able to run tests on each project as well.

+I'm using Python 3.9.9 and running this on MacOS 11.6.2.

 The setup I have here is - app1 depends on lib1, while app2 depends on both lib1 and lib2.
 Each project has a requirements.txt file; the dependencies themselves do not matter, they're just there to ensure that each application project can gain the dependencies of each library project that it